 3 cups fresh basil leaves (no stems, pressed into a measuring cup)

 2 cloves garlic, roughly chopped

 1/3 cup freshly grated Parmesan Reggiano

 Combine basil, walnuts and garlic in a food processor.
 Process until finely minced, using a rubber spatula to scrape down the sides of the bowl.
 With the food processor running, slowly drizzle in the oil until the mixture is smooth.
 Add the cheese and process for a few pulses, just to combine.
-Add salt and pepper to taste.
+Add salt to taste.
 Add more olive oil if the pesto is too thick.
 Store pesto in an airtight container, top it with a little bit of olive oil and keep it in the refrigerator.
-If you want to freeze the pesto, don’t add the cheese.
-You can stir the cheese into the pesto after the pesto defrosts.
+Pesto freezes well.

 Note: Pesto originated in Genoa, Italy, and is traditionally made with a mortar and pestle, not a food processor.
 There are many varieties of pesto ranging from parsley, arugula, spinach to sun-dried tomato.
 Traditional pesto recipes call for pine nuts but I prefer to use walnuts because I always have them in my freezer and they add a nice dose of omega-3 fatty acids.

 Nutrition Note: Basil is considered a dark leafy green and it is rich in antioxidant compounds called flavonoids.
 It’s also considered to have antibacterial properties from the volatile oils within the basil leaves.
 A ½ cup of basil provides 98% of your daily requirement for vitamin K.